 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

 5 Public Hearing Non- Held on November Rental costs are No formal comments

 targeted/broad 12, 2019 in Wheeling, high and not received for the 30 day

 community WV at 5:30.
 3 affordable.
 Analysis comment period.

 attendees. of impediments is

 accurate.

 Competent

 contractors do not

 want to do smaller

 projects.
 CHDO

 need more and

 more education

 needs to be

 provided.
 Urban

 sprawl and land

 challenges.
 HUD

 vouchers not being

 granted.
 Challenges

 placing individuals

 from temporary

 housing to

 permanent

 housing.
 Housing

 stock poor

 condition and

 expensive.
 Issues

 with landlords

 accepting

 applicants.
 Not

-Consolidated F lan WEST VIRGINIA invested in older 72
+Consolidated F lan WEST VIRGINIA invested in older 73

 OMB Control No: 2 2506-0117 (exp.
-06/30/2018) affordable housing,
+09/30/2021) affordable housing,

-1 building new
+building new

 affordable and

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 6 Public Hearing Non- Held on November None No formal comments targeted/broad 13, 2019 in Keyser, received for the 30 day community WV at 5:30.
+Sort Order Mode of Outreach Target of Outreach • Summary of Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) - 6 Public Hearing Non- Held on November None No formal comments targeted/broad 13, 2019 in Keyser, received for the 30 day community WV at 5:30.
 No one comment period. attended.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+7 Public Hearing Non- not accepted and reasons applicable)

-7 Public Hearing Non- Held on November Impediment exist No formal comments
+Held on November Impediment exist No formal comments

 targeted/broad 18, 2019 in Beckley, to fair housing, but received.

 community WV at 5:30.
 6 individuals do not

 attendees. know where they

 can go for

 assistance.
 Fair

 housing

 competitive grant

 available.
 Nuisance

 ordinances being

 adopted by Cities.

 Disability

 discrimination due

 to former drug use.

 Challenge to

-l I provide services in
+provide services in

 HOPWA program.

 What is an

 entitlement City?

 They receive their

 own CDBG funding.

 How does State

 Housing Fund

 work?
 Cathy

 explained.
 Barriers

 in PHA with

 additional voucher

 criteria.
 PHA NOFA

-Consolidated F lan WEST VIRGINIA available.
-Zoning 74
+Consolidated P lan WEST VIRGINIA available.
+Zoning 75

-OMB Control No: 2 506-0117 (exp.
-06/30/2018) and land law issue
+OMB Control No: 25 506-0117 (exp.
+09/30/2021) and land law issue

-1 to building
+to building

 affordable housing.